delacruzkb/JapaneseStudyTool/README.md

 Edit Term:
 + search for a term to edit based on certain fields

-Stroke practice:
-+ Practice the strokes for kanji

 Load initial terms:
 + Loads a set of terms based on our textbook and other expressions the professor has mentioned off-hand